tushartushar/theGreekLegacy/legacy.md

 In addition, "Xenia" was considered to be particularly important in ancient times when people thought gods mingled among them.
 If one had poorly played host to a stranger, there was the risk of incurring the wrath of a god disguised as the stranger.
 Note that the greek god Zeus was sometimes called Zeus Xenios in his role as a protector of guests.
 He thus embodied the religious obligation to be hospitable to travelers.

 Even though hospitality nowadays may differs, it is still visible [44].
 In the past, travelers used to rely on the hospitality of others for shelter, food, and protection.
 In modern times there is no need to for someone to ask for these, since there are plenty of hotels and restaurants almost anywhere one can go.
 However, hospitality is still shown in modern society.
-For example, when someoneís car breaks down most people would welcome them into their homes and help them in any way they can without even asking who they are.
+For example, when someone‚Äôs car breaks down most people would welcome them into their homes and help them in any way they can without even asking who they are.
 Also, most people know of someone, be it family or friend, in a different city that would welcome them and provide them with a place to stay and food, which is similar to the "Xenia".

 ##References